billgert/unsplash/README.md

 ## CollectionViewLayout

 Current layout is easy to accomplish with UICollectionViewFlowLayout so why create a custom one?
-The reason was to always have the same widths, but dynamic heghts depending on photo height.
+The reason was to always have the same widths, but dynamic heights depending on photo height.
 I skipped this part (making the view controller delegate of the layout and returning the height) because I missed the parameter in the Photo object and therefore kept it because it was already done.

 ## Known issues